cansu-freeman/cansu-freeman.github.io/README.md

 This is the first github pages site that I've created.
 It's a place for my math notes while in grad school.
 My goal is to use this place to help me retain the information I learn throughout my time in school, and also to use it as a reference for when I don't* retain something :)

+The classes I'm taking this Fall are Deterministic Mathematical Models, Probability Theory and Applications, and Mathematical/Statistical Computing.
+Once I have some notes typed up, I'll put a "table of contents" type of list here.

 Please feel free to use as you wish!

 The layout is the simple "Minimal" jekyll theme that is supported by gh pages.